AnesAbbas/Leveraging-AI-In-Education-Reference-/README.md

 - Thou shall not teach someone without sharing the commandments
 - Thou shall re-visit these frequently

-## Let kids be kids
+## Let Kids Be Kids

-Kid need to be free, and have a free space to:
+Kids need to be free, and have a free space to:

 * Explore
 * Invent